 - Avoiding Expensive Repair Costs.
 As mentioned above, when you catch problems early, you can often resolve them yourself without having to place an expensive service call to a certified technician.

 - Decreasing the costs to replace failed pieces of equipment

-Routine Preemptive Maintenance for Commercial Laundry Equipment
+How to Perform Preventative Maintenance on Commercial Laundry Equipment

 Most preventative maintenance tasks can be completed by a laundry facility owner, manager, or employee.
 Develop a written preventative maintenance plan and log where you carefully document all work done in order to better diagnose and track problems in the long run.

 While you should always consult with the manufacturer’s handbook before doing any work on your machines, some basic routine maintenance tasks that apply to most commercial laundry equipment include:

 - Wiping Down Equipment Exteriors.
 Not only does wiping down your commercial laundry equipment every day keep it looking clean and attractive, but it will also provide an opportunity to carefully assess the entire machine and identify minor problems before they become worse.

 - Checking Washer Water Inlet Hoses.
 This is a priority item for all commercial washing machines.
 The average lifespan for water inlet hoses is only about five years, so you should have someone check for cracks or leaks daily.
 Promptly replacing worn or damaged inlet hoses can help prevent leaks that could damage your facility and render washers inoperable.

 - Cleaning Out Dryer Exhaust Systems.
 While you or your staff should empty lint filters after every load, don’t forget to clean the dryer exhaust system regularly as well.
 This is important to help prevent lint and debris buildup, which could negatively impact equipment performance and may even lead to dangerous conditions, such as a fire.